3x3x3x3x3/Desync/README.md

 ## Notes
 - Make sure your executor supports `setfflag` before using
 - Use at your own risk Roblox Might Patch This
+- if you want to report a bug or want a game to be added or anything like that join our discord `https://discord.gg/Zx6tsNkyZX´